Get Approved for up to $35,000 in 3 minutes

 Written by Jessica Steer

 The difference between RRSP and TFSA is when income tax is paid.
-RRSP contributions reduce your income today, you aren't taxed on the income until you retire.
+RRSP contributions reduce your income today since the contributions are tax deductible, you aren't taxed on the income until you retire.
 If you deposit into your TFSA, that income is taxed now but not later.

 Table of Contents